May is Motorcycle Awareness Month

 If you have a motorcycle, keep these important safety tips in the back of your mind:

-A bike ride should be fun and exciting, but they can also have its risks.
+A bike ride should be fun and exciting, but it can also have its risks.
 If you want to ride a motorcycle for the first time in your life or if you just got one with no previous experience, get proper training before going on any road trips.
 Riding a bike requires different skills and knowledge than driving a car.

 Before your trip: